skeswa/denim/README.md

 > fn short() {}
 > ```

-Esper also steals the `unknown` type from TypeScript. `unknown` represents all possible values.
+Denim also steals the `unknown` type from TypeScript. `unknown` represents all possible values.
 Every type is assignable to type `unknown`.
 Therefore the type `unknown` is a universal supertype of the type system.
-However, the Esper compiler won't allow any operation on values typed `unknown` - the values must first be cast to a narrower type.
+However, the Denim compiler won't allow any operation on values typed `unknown` - the values must first be cast to a narrower type.
 For more on this concept, check out [some information on TypeScript's `unknown`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-0.html#new-unknown-top-type).

 #### Variables

-Esper steals variable declaration from Rust.
+Denim steals variable declaration from Rust.

 ```rust
 let abc = 123;
 ```

-Like in Rust, Esper's `let` creates immutable variables by default.
+Like in Rust, Denim's `let` creates immutable variables by default.
 This means that `abc` cannot by be assigned a new value.

 ```rust